ADSCIAN/ssalib/README.md

 ### Step 2: SVD Decomposition

-Regarding step (ii), many existing SVD implementations vary in accuracy, hypotheses on the underlying structure of the decomposed matrix, and computational performance.
+Many existing SVD implementations vary in accuracy, hypotheses on the underlying structure of the decomposed matrix, and computational performance.
 The `vassal` Python package wraps existing methods